 The analysts characterised the combination of aircraft in Tuesday’s drill as “combat-oriented”, demonstrating the PLA’s readiness to engage Taiwan independence secessionists and foreign interference “by force” if needed.

 There are also fears that China may declare an ADIZ over the disputed South China Sea.
 It has laid claim to nearly all of the waters, angering others with competing claims - Taiwan, Vietnam, the Philippines, Malaysia and Brunei.

 Why it matters to Taiwan

-According to its Ministry of National Defence, the island has seen over 600 incursions by PLA planes so far this year, up from 380 last year.
-Its defence forces had to scramble 2,972 times to intercept Chinese aircraft last year at a hefty cost of T$25.5 billion (S$1.24 billion).
+According to its Ministry of National Defence, Taiwan’s defence forces had to scramble 2,972 times to intercept Chinese aircraft in 2020 at a hefty cost of NT$25.5 billion (S$1.24 billion).